 Day 7 - Windmills and Sunsets : Pamplona to Puente La Reina

-In Cizur Menor we stopped for a cafe con leche and bought 1.5 liters of orange juice which we put in our bottles to replace the heavily chlorinated Pampalona water, as well as several packages of dried fruit, including melons and kiwi.
-The morning passed by quickly, and hiking became easier as our bodies seem to have adjusted and appreciated the great night's sleep.
+In Cizur Menor we stopped for a cafe con leche and bought 1.5 litres of orange juice which we put in our bottles to replace the heavily chlorinated Pamplona water, as well as several packages of dried fruit, including melons and kiwi.
+The morning passed by quickly, and hiking became easier as our bodies seemed to have adjusted and appreciated the great night's sleep.

 We soon passed through the town of Zariquiegui, and took a short break beside an impossibly large field of sunflowers.
 Many of these sunflowers have been artistically plucked so that they appear to have faces that smile encouragement at the lines of pilgrims passing by.